What is customer acquisition? (+ how to acquire customers)

 What is customer acquisition?

-Customer acquisition is the process of gaining new customers for your business.
+Customer acquisition is the process of gaining new and prospective customers for your business.
 This ensures that your company grows at a healthy rate and reduces the impact of customer churn.

-To get new customers, businesses need to connect with prospects in a compelling way.
-Marketers sometimes call this process a customer acquisition funnel with a top, middle, and bottom.
+To acquire new customers, businesses need to connect with prospects in a compelling way while meeting their needs at the right time.
+Marketers sometimes call this process a customer acquisition funnel.

 - Awareness (top of funnel or TOFU):